A General Bayesian Framework for Foreground Modelling and Chromaticity Correction for Global 21cm Experiments: Introduction

 where $T_\mathrm{S}$ and $T_\gamma$ are the hydrogen spin temperature and radio background brightness temperature respectively, $1+\delta$ is the local baryon overdensity, $x_\mathrm{H}(z)$ is the neutral fraction of hydrogen and $\Omega_\mathrm{m}h^{2}$ and $\Omega_\mathrm{b}h^{2}$ are the total matter and baryon densities respectively \citep{zaldarriaga04}.

 The Wouthuysen-Field effect \citep{wouthuysen52,field58} will drive $T_\mathrm{S}$ towards $T_\mathrm{K}$, the kinetic temperature of the HI gas, in the presence of Lyman-alpha photons produced by stars during cosmic dawn.
 As $T_\mathrm{K}$ is below the background temperature $T_\gamma$, this results in an absorption relative to the background.
 X-ray heating then decreases the absorption intensity and may push the 21cm line into emission, before reionisation takes $x_\mathrm{HI}$ to zero and eliminates the signal \citep{furlanetto16}.
 This process should produce a detectable absorption trough that encodes information about the cosmic dawn and epoch of reionisation.
-An example of such a trough is shown in \Cref{fig:example_21cm}.
+Some examples of this absorption trough, for a range of different astrophysical parameters as specified in \Cref{table:signal_params}, are shown in \Cref{fig:example_21cm}.
+For the remainder of this work, we will approximate these absorption troughs using a Gaussian for simplicity.
+More detailed physical modelling of more realistic signals will be considered in future work.

 One of the primary difficulties in detecting this signal is the presence of extremely bright foregrounds in the relevant frequency band.
 The 21cm absorption trough is expected to have a depth of the order of $\sim 0.1\mathrm{K}$.
 However, the radio foregrounds present at these frequencies can exceed this by more than four orders of magnitude, making the signal very hard to distinguish.